-This is probably the earliest surviving chart of Kāwhia Harbour.
-It was drawn up by Thomas Wing, the master of the trading schooner Fanny, who visited Kāwhia in January 1836.
-According to a note written on the top right corner, it was based on an earlier map drawn up by a Captain Wright.
+This is probably the oldest surviving chart of Kāwhia Harbour.
+It was drawn by Thomas Wing, the master of the trading schooner Fanny, who visited Kāwhia in January 1836.
+According to a note written on the top right corner, it was based on an earlier map drawn by a Captain Wright.
 It is a charming sketch which records navigational features of interest, such as water levels, sandbanks and prominent landscape points, and also a Māori village – complete with two whare, a pātaka (storehouse), two people, a dog and a canoe – and two Wesleyan mission stations.
 The Fanny is depicted heading towards the harbour mouth at 5 p.m. on 12 January 1836.
 Zoom in to see these details more clearly.

 Using this item